Skip to content

 This is a photo of the Lord Stirling home in 1911 (very different from the earlier version).
 The property encompassed over 200 acres.
 Published by the Temme Co., Newark, NJ, and was printed in Germany.
 Source: Rutgers University

-Then in 1840, the estate changed hands and was remodeled in what is referred to as an Italianate architecture.
+Then in 1840, the estate changed hands and was remodeled in what is referred to as Italianate architecture.
 The estate stayed as pictured until 1920 when a major fire destroyed the building.
-There is a home today on the original foundation.
-Each year during the Lord Stirling Festival in Basking Ridge, part of the original Stirling manor house foundation still exists under the house now occupying the site.
+Today, there is a home on the original foundation.
+Each year during the Lord Stirling Festival in Basking Ridge, part of the original Stirling Manor house foundation still exists under the house now occupying the site.
 On this day of the year, as part of the festival, the cellar is open to the public for tours.
 You might call it one of America’s first wine cellars.

 Two brick buildings are all that remain of the Lord Stirling/William Alexander estate.
-Research has established these were auxiliary buildings related to farm life (granary, farm office, perhaps used by domestic servants).
-Archeological digs are ongoing on site which is owned by the Somerset County Park Commission.
-Entered on State Register, 1976; National Register, 1977.
+Research has established that these were auxiliary buildings related to farm life (granary, farm office, perhaps used by domestic servants).
+Archeological digs are ongoing on the site, which is owned by the Somerset County Park Commission.
+It was entered on the State Register in 1976 and the National Register in 1977.

-Research has established these were auxiliary buildings related to farm life (granary, farm office, perhaps used by domestic servants).
-Archeological digs are ongoing on site which is owned by the Somerset County Park Commission.
-Entered on State Register, 1976; National Register, 1977.
+Research has established that these were auxiliary buildings related to farm life (granary, farm office, perhaps used by domestic servants).
+Archeological digs are ongoing on the site owned by the Somerset County Park Commission.
+They were entered on the State Register in 1976 and the National Register in 1977.

 Final Days

 Sadly, Stirling didn’t get to experience in the official end of the war in 1783.
-Known to embibe, Alexander was in poor health, suffering from severe gout and rheumatism, and died in Albany on the 15th of January 1783 just months before the Treaty of Paris was signed.
-He also died as a pauper, heavily in debt leaving noting to his children.
+Known to imbibe, Alexander was in poor health, suffering from severe gout and rheumatism, and died in Albany on the 15th of January 1783 just months before the Treaty of Paris was signed.
+He also died as a pauper, heavily in debt leaving nothing to his children.

-Somerset County Historic Quarterly Volume 2 – Somerset County Historical Society, 1913
+Somerset County Historical Quarterly Volume 2 – Somerset County Historical Society, 1913

-William Alexander died on January 15, 1783, at the age of 57 and is buried in the Trinity Church graveyard in lower Manhattan alongside his father James Alexander.
+William Alexander died on January 15, 1783, at age 57.
+He is buried in the Trinity Church graveyard in lower Manhattan alongside his father James Alexander.

 William Alexander Lord Stirling –